 Friends of Berthoud Pass’ Grassroots Avalanche Education model puts teaching in everyone’s hands.
 Experienced volunteers show newcomers the basics of safe travel in the backcountry.
 In turn those volunteers acquire advanced training under the guidance of top educators in the field, on the understanding that they will come back to groom new instructors and so on.
 In this way, our peer-based educational model loops back around and each new generation learns by teaching.
 All of our volunteers must complete Avalanche Level 1, CPR and in-house training.
 In 2010 we launched a Scholarship Fund to enable our volunteer instructors to pursue advanced studies in avalanche science, safety and education.

 In all of our efforts we encourage participants to be good stewardship of the pass and to help protect the natural environment, along side the access, of this area that we love to recreate in.
-In particular, we organizing an annual clean-up day for Berthoud Pass every fall that brings people together to remove trash from along the road, parking lot, and in other high-use areas.
-Our team of instructors and participants remove over a truck load of trash from the pass each year!
-Beyond this, we incorporate principles of Leave No Trace into our education, and advocate that all backcountry users be considerate on our impacts to the landscape.
+In particular, we organize an annual clean-up day for Berthoud Pass every fall, where our team of instructors and participants remove over a truck load of trash from the pass each year!
+We actively incorporate principles of Leave No Trace into our education, and advocate that all backcountry users be considerate on our impacts to the landscape.
 And we've backed it up: FOBP is an approved environmental nonprofit partner with 1% for the planet.

 Our members and executive board continually attend conferences to learn, and to share our experience with other professionals around the country.
 We regularly attend the Colorado Snow and Avalanche Workshop and Colorado Mountain Weather Workshop, the Ski Industry Association trade show and the Winter Wildlands Alliance grassroots advocacy conference.
 More than 90% of our volunteer instructors are members of the American Avalanche Association (AAA) and have completed Avalanche Level 2 and Wilderness First Aid courses.
 Several hold, or are pursuing, professional certifications and all are required to undergo in-house training.
 We are members of the Colorado Association of Non-Profits, the Winter Wildlands Alliance, Backcountry Snowsports Initiative, Snowsports Industries of America and other professional organizations.